 App policies for Windows Phone

-To protect the Windows Phone Store service and users of the service, and to address mobile operator requirements, Microsoft has established the following policies for apps offered for distribution in the Windows Phone Store.
+To protect the Windows Phone Store service and users of the service, and to address mobile operator requirements, Microsoft has established the following policies for apps (including publisher name, app name, app icon, app description, and app screenshots) offered for distribution in the Windows Phone Store.
 Microsoft reserves the right to update these policies as needed.

 Your app may not sell, link to, or otherwise promote mobile voice plans.